We’re (re-)initiating neighbourhood groups for Unitarians around Metro Vancouver.

 Summary of who to send info to and when

-Send to firstname.lastname@example.org by Wed noon for the next Sunday’s Order of Service.
+Send to the UCV Office by Wed noon for the next Sunday’s Order of Service.

 Post on the website by the 18th of the previous month to have it included in the next month’s email to 500 members and friends.
-If you can’t post directly, see if someone else in your group would be willing to take on this task.
+If you can’t post directly, see if someone else in your group would be willing to take on this task or see if one of the web team could help you.
+Usually a committee or group nominates someone in their group to do web posts.
+We offer computer training for committees, usually on a Saturday morning.